martinasierra/playwrightErasTourTS/readme.md

 ## :dart: About ##

-I started this project to practice my Playwright skills and I chose this website to automate because I is in English and also fun.
+I started this project to practice my Playwright skills.\
+I chose this website to automate because:
+- It is real, not a demo or specifically created to learn.
+- It is in English.
+- Simple but also fun.
-Also I liked the correlation between Typescript --> TS and Taylor Swift --> TS 😸
+- I liked the correlation between Typescript --> TS and Taylor Swift --> TS 😸

 I hope you like it 🫶